 The project will not conflict with a Habitat Conservation Plan, a Natural Community Conservation Plan, or other locally approved conservation plans.
 Impacts to endangered species or habitats, locally designated species, or wildlife dispersal or mitigation corridors are considered to be less than significant.
 It does not appear that this project will result in significant impacts to biological resources.
-Accordingly, the potential impacts to biological resources are less significant than those considered in the GPU EIR.
+Accordingly, the potential impacts to Biological Resources are less significant than those considered in the GPU EIR.
 Less than significant impacts are considered to be consistent with the GPU EIR.

-References: Application materials; California Department of Fish and Wildlife's Natural Diversity Database Quad Species List; California Natural Diversity Database, Planning and Community Development GIS, accessed March 20, 2024; U.S. Geographical Survey Topographic Quadrangle Map Series; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: California Department of Fish and Wildlife's Natural Diversity Database Quad Species List; U.S. Geographical Survey Topographic Quadrangle Map Series; Application materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

-V. CULTURAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Cause a substantial adverse change in the significance of a historical resource pursuant to in § 15064.5? x b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? x c) Disturb any human remains, including those interred outside of formal cemeteries? х
+V. CULTURAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Cause a substantial adverse change in the significance of a historical resource pursuant to in Section 15064.5? х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? х c) Disturb any human remains, including those interred outside of formal cemeteries? х

 Discussion: The GPU EIR determined that impacts to cultural resources resulting from implementation of the General Plan were significant and unavoidable.
 The GPU EIR states that development that occurs pursuant to the General Plan, as amended by the project will result in changes to existing cultural resources.
 At the individual project level, there may be future projects that are consistent with the General Plan, comply with all state and local laws that are protective of significant historical resources, and still result in a significant adverse impact on a historical resource.
 Typically, this would be a project that demolishes or otherwise destroys a significant historical resource.
 Demolition or destruction cannot be mitigated under CEQA.
 The GPU EIR assumed that there would be development projects with this impact in the future.
-Therefore, when examined in conjunction with development under the General Plan, the GPU EIR determined that there would be a significant and unavoidable impact to cultural resources.
+Therefore, when examined in conjunction with development under the General Plan, the GPU EIR determined that there would be a significant and unavoidable impact to Cultural Resources.

-A records search dated September 7, 2023, conducted by the Central California Information Center (CCIC) for the project site area indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
-The CCIC report for the project site specified that both prehistoric and historic archaeological resources, including historic buildings and structures have been found elsewhere in association with the environs of the Newman quadrangle.
-The project site is already disturbed and has been ripped and planted in almond and trees and tomatoes.
-No construction or demolition is proposed as part of this parcel map request.
-The current project does not include ground disturbance, because of this, further study for archaeological or historical resources is not recommended within the CCIC report at this time.
-Additionally, conditions of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist; and should any human remains be found on the property, the applicant/owner shall contact the County coroner pursuant to California Health and Safety Code Section 7050.3, who will determine if the find is Native American.
+A record search dated December 19, 2024, conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
+The project site is already disturbed, and no construction or demolition is proposed as part of this parcel map request.
+The current project does not include ground disturbance, and because of this, further study for archaeological or historical resources is not recommended within the CCIC report at this time.
+Additionally, a condition of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist.

 As mentioned above, there is no proposed construction or demolition proposed for this project, and any future activities will be held to the conditions of approval above based on the recommendation of the CCIC report.

 It does not appear that this project will result in significant impacts to any archaeological or cultural resources.
-Accordingly, the potential impacts to cultural resources are less significant than those considered in the GPU EIR.
+Accordingly, the potential impacts to Cultural Resources are less significant than those considered in the GPU EIR.
 Less than significant impacts are considered to be consistent with the GPU EIR.